mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 We have 3 main problems here:

-* This is clearly not scalable, since, for each new call we add, another *step in the ladder* is added
+* This is a clearly convoluted code, since, for each new call we add, another *step in the ladder* is added;
 * We don't have error handling here.
-So, adding the error callback for each time consuming call will turn this code in a *spaghetti* (and this is not cool, even if this code is going to be used in a Italian restaurant website)
+So, adding the error callback for each time consuming call will turn this code in a *spaghetti* (and this is not cool, even if this code is going to be used in an Italian restaurant website)
 * The worst one: this algorithm is now **synchronous**, since the next call is just performed once the previous one is finished

 There must be a better and cleaner way to do this...